Non-Postage Baseball Stamps

 This is America

-The “This is America” series, distributed in the 1930s and 1940s, featured 99 poster stamps, each bearing the phrases “Justice, Freedom, Democracy” and “And I am proud.
+The “This is America” series, distributed during the 1930s and 1940s, featured 99 poster stamps (arranged 11 wide by 9 tall).
+Each stamp bore phrases such as “Justice, Freedom, Democracy” and “And I am proud.
 I am an American.”
-These collectible stamps celebrated American history and heritage through illustrations of historical figures, institutions, holidays, landmarks, and America’s pastime – baseball.
+These collectible stamps celebrated American history and heritage, showcasing illustrations of historical figures, institutions, holidays, landmarks, and even baseball.

-These stamps were printed in blue on a white background, with a variation printed in purple on a blue background.
-The entire sheet measures 12 inches wide by 19⅞ inches tall.
+The stamps were printed in blue on a white background, with a variation printed in purple on a blue background.
+The full sheet measures 12 inches wide by 19⅞ inches tall.

 Thrifty Alexander